How to Choose Your Next Credit Card

 Time to Compare

-Vermont Federal Credit Union is a $900 million-plus full-service, not-for-profit, cooperative financial institution that has served Vermonters for more than 70 years, with eight locations currently serving over 50,000 members.
-Members are part of a cooperative, meaning they share ownership in the Credit Union and elect a volunteer board of directors.
-Vermont Federal Credit Union provides membership to anyone who lives, works, worships, or attends school in all of Vermont.
+Vermont Federal Credit Union is a $1 billion-plus full-service, not-for-profit, cooperative financial institution that has served Vermonters for more than 70 years, with eight locations currently serving over 55,000 members.
+Vermont Federal Credit Union provides membership to anyone who lives, works, worships, or attends school in Vermont.
 Vermont Federal Credit Union is committed to supporting its communities and helping Vermonters prosper, no matter where they may be on life’s journey.
-Learn more about Vermont Federal Credit Union.

 Stay up to date with all the latest content.